xautomata/User-Interface-Manual/docs/overview.md

 7. Customer/Administrator/Dispatcher menu.

+!!! note

-> **NOTE** Not all dashboards are always visible; it depends on whether the user logged into the portal has visibility of the
-> widgets contained within a dashboard.
-If none of the widgets in a dashboard are visible to that user,
-> the dashboard itself will not be displayed on the interface.
-The visibility of widgets depends on the type
-> of data collected by XAUTOMATA to manage digitized processes and the type of contract in place.
+    Not all dashboards are always visible; it depends on whether the user logged into the portal has visibility of the widgets contained within a dashboard.
+If none of the widgets in a dashboard are visible to that user, the dashboard itself will not be displayed on the interface.
+The visibility of widgets depends on the type of data collected by XAUTOMATA to manage digitized processes and the type of contract in place.

 ![Overview](images/overview.jpg)
 /// caption